Molx32/molx32.github.io/_posts/2022-08-03-Update-management-07.md

 To be more specific, I actually wrote two very similar scripts : one for Azure VMs, the other for Azure ARC VMs.
 Why?
 Because writing a single script didn't match my architecture, but you could merge them in a single script.

-In any case, the script behavior remains the same ans checks that all VMs match the two following criteria.
+In any case, the script behavior remains the same and checks that all VMs match the two following criteria.
 - The machine must be a CentOS machine;
 - The machine must be tagged with a valid <b>patch</b> tag.
 If a VM doesn't comply, it won't be patched.